Is Vinco Ventures Inc. (BBIG) a good stock to buy now?

-Vinco Ventures Inc. (NASDAQ: BBIG) is -55.76% lower on its value in year-to-date trading and has touched a low of $0.67 and a high of $3.73 in the current 52-week trading range.
+Vinco Ventures Inc. (NASDAQ: BBIG) is -55.08% lower on its value in year-to-date trading and has touched a low of $0.66 and a high of $3.73 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The BBIG stock was last observed hovering at around $0.74 in the last trading session, with the day’s loss setting it -0.02%.
+The BBIG stock was last observed hovering at around $0.72 in the last trading session, with the day’s gains setting it 0.01%.

 China Can't Stop US$0.25 Stock from Mining Ultra-Rare Metal